gvwilson/sensibleadventures/iffy/iffy.md

 Aunt Naggie's reply was cut off by a sudden crackle of static.
 "Citizens!"
-The stern mechanical voice cut through the market bustle.
+The melodious mechanical voice cut through the market bustle.
 "Remain where you are!
 There is no cause for alarm!
 This safety notice is brought to you by Volkov's Hot Sauce!"